Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Solomon’s seal spreads very slowly so you will not have to divide your plants very often.
 Division can be done in either the spring after your last frost or the fall before your first frost.
 Use a garden fork to gently lift the clump that you wish to divide.

 Brush the soil from the rhizomes and either pull them apart or use a sharp knife to cut them apart.
+Discard any dead or diseased rhizomes.
 Replant your divisions 3 – 4 inches deep and 3 feet apart.